typestack/class-validator/README.md

 // date validation methods
-validator.minDate(date, minDate); // Checks if the value is a date that's after the specified date. validator.maxDate(date, minDate); // Checks if the value is a date that's before the specified date.
+validator.minDate(date, minDate); // Checks if the value is a date that's after the specified date. validator.maxDate(date, maxDate); // Checks if the value is a date that's before the specified date.

 // string-type validation methods validator.isBooleanString(str); // Checks if a string is a boolean.